 Sometimes, wisdom teeth grow in properly and never cause any trouble.
-But often, wisdom teeth become partially or fully trapped (impacted) in your gums or jawbone.
+But often, wisdom teeth get stuck in your gums or jawbone and don’t grow in (impacted wisdom teeth).
 When this happens, it can result in infection, cavities, gum disease and other oral health issues.
-That’s why many healthcare providers recommend having your wisdom teeth removed.
+That’s why many healthcare providers recommend removing them.

 Our ancestors’ primitive diet consisted of a lot of raw plants, hard nuts and tough meats — and wisdom teeth were necessary to grind these foods for proper digestion.
 Today, modern food preparation and eating utensils have eliminated our need for wisdom teeth.
 As we got used to these dietary changes, our bodies went through some small evolutionary changes.
 For example, our jaws became smaller.
 This is why many people don’t have enough room in their mouths for their wisdom teeth to grow in.

-If you have wisdom teeth coming in, there are a few telltale signs and symptoms.
+If you have a wisdom tooth coming in, there are a few telltale signs and symptoms.
 You may notice:

 Some people develop complications due to impacted wisdom teeth or wisdom teeth that haven’t erupted properly.
 These complications may include:

 The most common treatment is wisdom teeth removal.
-This procedure is usually done under sedation in your dentist or an oral surgeon’s office.
-But it can also be done under general anesthesia in a hospital when necessary.
+A dentist or oral surgeon usually does this procedure at their office while you’re under sedation.
+But a surgeon can also remove them under general anesthesia in a hospital when necessary.

 People of any age can have their wisdom teeth removed.
-But to prevent future oral health complications, many people have their wisdom teeth removed in their late teens or early 20s.
+But to prevent future oral health complications, many people choose to remove their wisdom teeth in their late teens or early 20s.

-Unlike other teeth, wisdom teeth don’t provide a lot of function.
-So, there’s no need to replace them once they’re removed.
+Unlike other teeth, wisdom teeth don’t provide a lot of biting or chewing power.
+So, there’s no need to replace them once a provider removes them.

 A note from Cleveland Clinic

 Wisdom teeth are vestigial (unnecessary) features of our bodies.
-Wisdom teeth removal has become a rite of passage for many teens and young adults around the globe.
-But if your wisdom teeth erupt in alignment with your other teeth and don’t cause any problems, you may not need to do anything.
+Removing them has become a rite of passage for many teens and young adults around the globe.
+But if your wisdom teeth erupt in alignment with your other teeth and don’t cause any issues, you may not need to do anything.
 To learn more about your wisdom teeth — and whether you should remove them — talk to your healthcare provider.